juank20097/photo-gallery/README.md

 # photo-gallery

-This is a repository with nothing special to deploy a Ionic v6.0
+This repository is a deploy of basic ionic app with nothing special XD